Skip to main content

 5. Safari

-Overview - Allergic rhinitis
+Overview and symptoms - Allergic rhinitis

 Allergic rhinitis is inflammation of the inside of the nose caused by an allergen.
 Allergens include pollen, dust, mould or flakes of skin from certain animals.